Advisory Board Members

 Charlie received his undergraduate degree in Economics from Rollins College (1987), his Juris Doctorate from Cumberland School of Law of Samford University (1990), and his L.L.M. in Taxation from the University of Miami School of Law (1991).
 He practices predominately in the areas of Taxation and Estate Planning; Probate and Corporate and Business Law.
 He is licensed to practice law in the states of Florida and Georgia.
 Mr. Cramer is a Partner with the Orlando law firm of Cramer, Price & de Armas, P.A.

-Zack is a Principal and Senior Private Wealth Advisor for Ronald Blue & Co.’s branch office in Orlando, Florida.
+Zack is the Managing Director of the Orlando, Florida office of Ronald Blue Trust.
 As a Certified Financial Planner practitioner, Mr. Fulmer is responsible for leading client relationships and coordinating the expertise necessary to effectively meet his clients’ needs.
 Through objective advice and counsel, he helps individuals and families plan purposefully and comprehensively for the use of their wealth.

 Haddock serves on the Board of The Nature Conservancy – Florida Chapter, First Green Bank, Trust Foundation and on the Advisory Board for National Christian Foundation Orlando.